kalmhq/docs/docs/install/gke.md

   --project $PROJECT_ID
 ```

-The creation of the cluster will take a few minutes.
+It will take a few minutes to create the cluster.
 Once complete, configure kubectl to use the new cluster:

 ```
 gcloud container clusters get-credentials $CLUSTER_NAME \